keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 status: {}

 ```
 **(d)**: In this block, we attempt to apply our pod definition if one doesn't exist.
 This is the eqivalent of taking the above pod `yaml` definition and running `kubectl apply -f` on it.
+The code equivalent of this statement is seen in the call to `r.Client.Create`.

 ![Screenshot from 2020-08-28 23-08-37](https://user-images.githubusercontent.com/61749/91628246-7b7d0580-e983-11ea-98f4-efdf873c4c9b.png)